The Card Guessing Game: A generating function approach

-{ {$^1$Department of Mathematics, Faculty of Science, Mahidol University, Bangkok, Thailand\\ $^2$Science Division, Mahidol University International College, Nakhon Pathom, Thailand}\\ $^*$Correspondence: \href{mailto:thotsaporn@gmail.com}{\texttt{thotsaporn@gmail.com}}\ Using only the fact that the leading term of $n!$ is $\sqrt{2\pi n}\left(\frac{n}{e}\right)^n,$ we solve for the series approximation of $f(n).$ The ansatz for the infinite series of $f(n)$ is
+{ {$^1$Department of Mathematics, Faculty of Science, Mahidol University, Bangkok, Thailand\\ $^2$Science Division, Mahidol University International College, Nakhon Pathom, Thailand}\\ $^3$Centre of Excellence in Mathematics, CHE, Bangkok, Thailand\\ $^*$Correspondence: \href{mailto:thotsaporn@gmail.com}{\texttt{thotsaporn@gmail.com}}\ Using only the fact that the leading term of $n!$ is $\sqrt{2\pi n}\left(\frac{n}{e}\right)^n,$ we solve for the series approximation of $f(n).$ The ansatz for the infinite series of $f(n)$ is

 Substituting this ansatz in the recurrence relation, we end up with system of linear equations for the coefficients $a_1, a_2, \dots$, which can subsequently be used to solve for as many coefficients as we wish. \end{enumerate}